 A volunteer firefighter or EMT who suffers any one of these types of injuries in the line of duty likely is eligible to receive workers’ compensation benefits.

-Volunteer Firefighters Injured in the Line of Duty
+New York Volunteer Firefighters Injured in the Line of Duty

 All volunteer firefighters and most volunteer ambulance workers are entitled to workers’ compensation benefits for injuries incurred in the line of duty.
 Spouses and dependents of volunteers who died in the line of duty or because of an illness or injuries suffered in performing those duties are also entitled to benefits.

-Firefighters and ambulance workers who volunteered in the rescue, recovery or cleanup efforts after the World Trade Center attack between 9/11/2001 to 9/12/2002 are entitled to compensation for their injuries and lost wages.
-In addition to Ground Zero, volunteer participants at Fresh Kills Landfill and the barges, piers and morgues that handled debris and bodies are also covered.
+Firefighters and ambulance workers who volunteered in the rescue, recovery, or cleanup efforts after the World Trade Center attack between 9/11/2001 to 9/12/2002 are entitled to compensation for their injuries and lost wages.
+In addition to Ground Zero, volunteer participants at Fresh Kills Landfill and the barges, piers, and morgues that handled debris and bodies are also covered.

 “Line of duty” encompasses a wide range of vital services that help keep our communities safe.
 In addition to the innately dangerous duties required of a firefighter or EMT, line of duty includes such peripheral duties as traveling to and from an emergency, training for the job, equipment maintenance and fundraising activities.
-Consult with an attorney if you are unsure whether your injury occurred in the line of duty.
+Consult with a workers compensation attorney if you are unsure whether your injury occurred in the line of duty.